Jenny Hodsdon

 Learning

 My passion for talking therapies started when I studied Psychology at University.
 My final year option covered child development and how important it is that we are nurtured by our parents or other significant carers.
 I learnt about the things we need in order to thrive in life as we move into adulthood, and what happens to us when we don't.
-It also resonated with my own upbringing.
+It helped me to understand my own upbringing.

 This important theory underpins a lot of the work I do.